gclayburg/visualSyncSDK/readme.md

 This command will start an embedded Tomcat server on port 8080.

-**Note: If you haven't used gradle before, this [gradle wrapper command (gradlew)][1] will download and install gradle for you**
+* **Note: If you haven't used gradle before, this [gradle wrapper command (gradlew)][1] will download and install gradle for you**
-**Note: The first time this command is executed, it will download and start a MongoDB database** **Note: An embedded Tomcat server is bundled inside the war file.
-Installing Tomcat is not necessary**
+* **Note: The first time this command is executed, it will download and start a MongoDB database**
+* **Note: An embedded Tomcat server is bundled inside the war file.
+Installing Tomcat is not necessary to run the server**

 The server is ready once you see this in the console output